Partly Cloudy Likely To Persist In City - UrduPoint

 Partly Cloudy Likely To Persist In City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 18th Jun, 2024) The local Met Office has forecast a dry to partly cloudy weather for the city for the next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 20th Jun, 2024) The local Met Office Thursday predicted a dry to partly cloudy weather for the city for the next 24 hours.

-The maximum and minimum temperatures recorded were 43 degrees centigrade and 31degrees centigrade during the last 24 hours.
+The maximum and minimum temperatures recorded were 42 degrees centigrade and 30 degrees centigrade during the last 24 hours.

 Dry to partly cloudy weather has also been forecast for rest of the region.